UCL/STIR-GATE-Connection/README.md

 Directories
 =======

-* ExamplesOfScannersMacros: contains examples of macros for creating a scanner in GATE
+* ExamplesOfScannersMacros: contains examples of macros for creating a scanner in GATE.
-* ExamplesOfPhantomMacros: contains examples of macros for creating/importing source and attenuation phantoms
+* ExamplesOfPhantomMacros: contains examples of macros for creating/importing source and attenuation phantoms.
-* VoxelisedXCATmMR: example of GATE simulation from XCAT images witha a Siemens mMR scanner
+* VoxelisedXCAT: example of GATE simulation from XCAT images.

 Things to do